jrmchaney/plotting_examples/README.md

 # Plotting Examples using ggplot2 in R

 The above `ggplotting.Rmd` script shows a couple examples of plotting in ggplot2.
+All you need to do is click on it above and download to your computer.
 <br>
 This script was created by Jacie R. McHaney, using behavioral data from the following publication: